- Prep time: 1h 30min + resting time

 - 100ml beetroot juice, reduced to about 50ml

-Cook the red beet juice until it gets thick and is reduced to about half of the original amount.
-Cool slightly before proceeding with the dough.
+Cook the red beet juice until it thickens and reduces to about half of its original volume.
+Allow to cool slightly before working with the dough.

-Sift the flour onto a clean work surface and make a well in the center.
-Break the eggs into the well and add the oil, salt and reduced beet juice.
-Gradually mix the egg mixture into the flour using the fingers of one hand, bringing the ingredients together into a firm dough.
-If the dough feels too dry, add a few drops of water; if it’s too wet, add a little more flour.
+Make a well in the center of the flour on a clean work surface.
+Fill the well with the eggs, oil, salt, and reduced beet juice.
+Mix the egg mixture into the flour with one hand’s fingers, bringing the ingredients together into a firm dough.
+Add a few drops of water if the dough is too dry; if it’s too wet, add a little more flour.

-Knead the pasta until smooth and evenly colored, 5-10 minutes.
-Wrap in a plastic wrap, and allow to rest about 30 minutes.
-If the dough feels still a bit soft, put it in the refrigerator for 30 – 60 minutes.
-Meanwhile, make the filling.
+5-10 minutes, knead the pasta until smooth and evenly colored.
+Wrap in plastic wrap and set aside for 30 minutes.
+If the dough still feels soft, place it in the refrigerator for 30-60 minutes.
+In the meantime, prepare the filling.

-Remove dough from plastic wrap, knead a few times and either roll out thinly by hand or use your pasta machine.
-I find it easier to cut the dough in half and roll each half separately.
-Cut out 8cm circles with a cookie cutter or a glass and place a small amount of filling in the center of each circle.
-Brush the edges of pasta circles with some water, fold and seal the edges making sure you squeeze all the air out.
-Place the ravioli on a tray dusted with some flour.
+It’s easier for me to cut the dough in half and roll each half separately.
+Cut out 8cm circles with a cookie cutter or a glass, and fill each with a small amount of filling.
+Brush the edges of the pasta circles with water, then fold and seal the edges, making sure to squeeze out all the air.
+Place the ravioli on a flour-dusted baking sheet.

-Boil plenty of water in a large pot.
-Add a generous amount of salt and some milk (about 100ml).
-I found that if you cook ravioli in just barely simmering water with some milk, the ravioli will not loose their color as much during cooking.
-When they float on top, they are cooked.
-This will take approximatelly 4-5 minutes, depending on their size.
-Remove them with a slotted spoon and transfer to the sauce.
+In a large pot, bring plenty of water to a boil.
+Mix in a generous amount of salt and milk (about 100ml).
+I discovered that cooking ravioli in barely simmering water with some milk prevents the ravioli from losing color as much during cooking.
+They are cooked when they float to the surface.
+This should take about 4-5 minutes, depending on their size.
+Transfer them to the sauce with a slotted spoon.